 autocards (prototype code)

 A broad range of methods have been developed through the years to guide the creation of engaging, insightful, and memorable educational resources.
 However, guidelines only go so far, and developers started building concrete tools to help creators in their process.
-For instance, one project aims to help authors make their online articles more memorable by easily embedding a custom spaced repetition system into the actual web page.3 Flashcards are knitted together with text and figures, making them an integral part of the article.
+For instance, Orbit aims to help authors make their online articles more memorable by easily embedding a custom spaced repetition system into the actual web page.
+Flashcards are knitted together with text and figures, making them an integral part of the article.
 This tool essentially turns otherwise static online essays into engaging and memorable artifacts.
 Yet other tools help creators bring abstract concepts to life through programmatically-generated videos and interactive animations.
-4 5

 What if instead of focusing on building tools for creators, we focused on building tools for audiences to systematically get the best out of existing content?
 Building the shovels and pickaxes required to mine for educational gems, rather than investing in the alchemy of crafting the gems themselves.
 Think about how a committed student can easily turn a static lecture into flashcards, mind-maps, or sketchnotes in order to get the best out of the material.
 Could learner-side tools and practices radically extend beyond that with the help of technologies like AI?
 What if we could automatically turn the mountains of resources available in unfriendly formats into something more memorable, humane, and ergonomic?
 We’ll attempt to answer this exact question with a working prototype.